 As the name suggests, this receptacle was designed originally for pilsners, but really, any light, fizzy lager works well in this particular vessel, including your typical adjunct lagers like Coors, Budweiser, and the like, as well as Mexican favorites like Dos Equis and Corona.

-What To Buy: The Libbey 16-Ounce Midtown Pilsner Glass, 4-Piece Set
+What To Buy: Du Vino 16-Ounce Pilsner Glasses, 4-Piece Set

 Perfect for your favorite pilsner and other light lagers, this is a very economical and well-reviewed set.
 A set of Pilsner cups are the perfect second set to acquire once you’ve got your basic mugs or pint glasses.